AdarshPadhya/HIT140-Objective-1/task4_squad_age/README.md

 - A sample of 36 squads was used rather than all 48 squads, so results may vary slightly with a different random sample.
 - The analysis identifies a statistical difference from the benchmark of 27 years, but it does not explain why squad ages differ.
 - Results are specific to the 2026 FIFA World Cup and should not automatically be generalised to other tournaments.

+## Reference

+Kalén, A., Pérez-Ferreirós, A., & Lago-Peñas, C. (2019).
+Are soccer players older now than before?
+Aging trends and their impact on player performance in the European soccer leagues.
+Frontiers in Psychology, 10, Article 76. https://doi.org/10.3389/fpsyg.2019.00076